tweag/python-monorepo-example/2019-06-10-codestatistics.md

 Here we find an unexpectedly high occurence of explicit `prelude` imports.
 Imports from the `Data` namespace make up 34% of all import statements, which matches our intuition that its contents are very frequently used.

-When considering the most frequently used language pragmas, perhaps unsurprisingly, the `OverloadedStrings` extensions leads the field:
+When considering the most frequently used language pragmas, perhaps unsurprisingly, the `OverloadedStrings` extension leads the field:
 40% of all Haskell packages in our data set use this extension.
 Given the popularity of this extension, this makes a good case for it entering the Haskell standard.
 Furthermore, it's surprising that `TypeFamilies` is the third most common language pragma.
 Type families are a fairly advanced subject and one would thus expect them not to be that commonly used.
-We can also compare our results to a [previous analysis of Haskell source on Github](https://gist.github.com/atondwal/ee869b951b5cf9b6653f7deda0b7dbd8), which, too, finds that `OverloadedStrings` is the most popular extension.
+We can also compare our results to a [previous analysis of Haskell source on GitHub](https://gist.github.com/atondwal/ee869b951b5cf9b6653f7deda0b7dbd8), which, too, finds that `OverloadedStrings` is the most popular extension.
 The ten most popular extensions listed in the figure above also feature in that analysis' list of the 20 most frequently used language extensions, although not necessarily in the same order.
-The reason for that is not immediately clear - it might be that our Haskell data set simply is not representative of all Haskell code on Github; after all, at the time of writing, there are around 45,000 Haskell projects on Github, while our data set contains only 2,312 packages.
+The reason for that is not immediately clear - it might be that our Haskell data set is not representative of all Haskell code on GitHub; after all, at the time of writing, there are around 45,000 Haskell projects on GitHub, while our data set contains only 2,312 packages.

 ## Conclusion

-In this blog post, we took a first look at our data sets and investigated `import` statements and `LANUAGE` pragmas in Python and Haskell.
+In this blog post, we took a first look at our data sets and investigated `import` statements and `LANGUAGE` pragmas in Python and Haskell.
-While our data sets offer the potential for much deeper analysis (think: automatic code completion, refactoring, ...), already by just filtering the lines of codes for certain keywords we were able to answer interesting questions about the frequency with which these basic coding patterns occur and how their frequency differs between Python and Haskell code.
+Already by just filtering the lines of codes for certain keywords we were able to answer interesting questions about the frequency with which these basic coding patterns occur and how their frequency differs between Python and Haskell code.
+Our data sets offer the potential for much deeper analysis, though - think automatic code completion, refactoring, ...
-Thinking about this further, we might wonder what other patterns occur commonly in code.
+We thus might wonder what other patterns occur commonly in code.
-A pattern would be some set of very similar lines of code, so we could expect, e.g., control structures such as `for` loops to form a pattern.
+A pattern would be characterized by some set of very similar lines of code, so we could expect, e.g., control structures such as `for` loops to form a pattern.
 But are there maybe unknown patterns to be discovered we didn't think of?
 How do we discover them in our data sets?
 How do they differ between programming languages?
 And can we somehow exploit these patterns?
-We're excited to see what other insights these data have to offer - so stay tuned!
+We're excited to see what other insights these data have to offer - stay tuned!